Skip to content

 Is all mouthwash bad for the oral microbiome?

 Mouthwash is a broad category that includes many different formulations.
-Some are designed for short-term, targeted use under professional guidance; others are intended for more general daily use.
+Some stronger antiseptic rinses are designed for short-term, targeted use under professional guidance.
+Others are gentler and focus on comfort and pH support.
 The key considerations are how often you use a product, why you are using it and how it affects dryness, comfort and pH.
 Discussing options with your dental provider is the safest approach.

 Does a white-coated tongue always mean something is wrong?